rails/rails/guides/source/routing.md

 ### Redirection

-You can redirect any path to another path using the +redirect+ helper in your router:
+You can redirect any path to another path using the `redirect` helper in your router:

 ```ruby
 get "/stories" => redirect("/posts")